How to Weld Copper

 What is Copper?

-Copper is a soft, non-ferrous metal that can be easily bent, cut, shaped, and joined using several welding processes.
-While it is often used to make decorative household and architectural items, it is an excellent conductor of electricity and heat, and so is widely used in the electrical industry, while copper pipe, valves, and other fittings are commonly used for plumbing.
+While copper has been historically used for decorative household and architectural items, it is a good conductor of electricity and heat, and is used widely in the electrical industry; copper pipe, valves and the like are used for plumbing.

 The Different Methods for Welding Copper